Cloud-Schematics/lamp-simple/README.md

     "command_parameter": "site.yml"
     ```

-    - Add Credentials required o run the confrigation.
-All credntials should be added as `name` and `value` and can be reffered in target with the same name.
+    - Add Credentials required o run the configuration.
+All credentials should be added as `name` and `value` and can be referred in target with the same name.
     ```
     "credentials": [
       {